agntcy/acp-spec/docs/README.md

    * Interrupt and Resume Payloads
    * Thread State

-Note that these schemas are needed in the agent manifest, since they are agent specific and are not defined by ACP, i.e. ACP defines a generic JSON object for the data structures listed above.
+Note that these schemas are needed in the agent ACP descriptor, since they are agent specific and are not defined by ACP, i.e. ACP defines a generic JSON object for the data structures listed above.

 <details>
 <summary>Sample metadata specs section for the mailcomposer agent</summary>